kennethormandy/react-fittext/README.md

 The existing [React FitText component by @gianu](https://github.com/gianu/react-fittext) should still work with current versions of React, and is stateless, but manipulates the DOM directly to change font sizes.

-My approach feels more React appropriate to me—shocking—and I use this component regularly enough that it made sense for me to maintain my own version regardless.
+The approach I’m using feels more React-appropriate, at least to me.
+I use this component regularly enough that it made sense for me to maintain my own version regardless.

 ## Installation